 |December 17 & 18, 2019||Holiday Inn & Suites, |

 The September 12th workshop in Ottawa gladly received a group of about 60 people of varied perspectives and disciplinary backgrounds.
 The first in a series of three, this event marks the opening of the discussion on the mobilization of Canadian modelling expertise for policy creation in an electrification context as well as the first steps in the development of a national energy systems modeling network.

 Discussions in Ottawa’s workshop continued at the University of Victoria with a new group of motivated modellers and policy makers.
 The planning: a panel presenting the Policy Makers’ point of view concerning the achievement of climate action targets, an overview of Energy models and a case study to try to identify the needs in this area.

-A National Electricity Systems Modelling Forum, planned for December 2019 and bringing 75 to 100 people together, will serve to present the modelling results, discuss how to build on them to prepare a first Canadian modellers vision for 2030-2050, as well as to react to a few proposals for building a sustainable modelling community able to inform governments and stakeholders about the electrified future.
+A National Energy Systems Modelling Forum have been held in December 2019, bringing around 100 people together.
+It has served to present the modelling results of the funded projects, discuss how to build on them to prepare a first Canadian modellers vision for 2030-2050, as well as to react to a few proposals for building a sustainable modelling community able to inform governments and stakeholders about the electrified future.